What Are Adjective Clauses?

 Essential vs. Non-Essential Adjective Clauses

-The information described in an adjective clause can be very important to the meaning of the sentence, or it can be not important at all.
+The information provided by an adjective clause might be very important to the meaning of the sentence, or it might be unimportant and additional.

 Essential Adjective Clauses